Posterior Meta-Replay for Continual Learning: Algorithms

-In their original formulation, hypernetworks for CL provide a single main network weight configuration per task (\textbf{PR-Dirac}).
+\textbf{Probabilistic extension of task-conditioned hypernetworks.} In their original formulation, hypernetworks for CL provide a single main network weight configuration per task (\textit{PosteriorReplay-Dirac}).
 Here, we extend this deterministic approach to a probabilistic setting and aim to model task-specific \textit{distributions} over main network weights instead.
 Therefore, the outputs of the hypernetwork can no longer be interpreted as the weights $\mathbf{w}$ of the main network, but rather as parameters $\bm{\theta}^{(t)}$ defining the approximate distribution $q_{\bm{\theta}^{(t)}}(\mathbf{W})$, from which weights $\mathbf{w}$ for the main network can be sampled.
 In practice, $q_{\bm{\theta}^{(t)}}(\mathbf{W})$ is given by a function $f_{\text{WG}}(\mathbf{z}, \bm{\theta}^{(t)})$, which also depends on a base distribution $p(\mathbf{Z})$ from which inputs $\mathbf{z}$ for the hypernetwork are sampled.